nanxiaobei/flooks/README.md

 import a from '...';
 ...

-const models = { a, b, c, d };
+const models = { a, b, c };
 Object.entries(models).forEach(([name, model]) => {
   setModel(name, model);
 });
 ```

 This is not recommended.
-Call `setModel` separately in components, which is more clear and flexible.
+Call `setModel()` separately in components, which is more clear and flexible.

 ## Philosophy

 1\.
-Our philosophy is decentralization, so we recommend to bind a model and a route entry component as one module, call `setModel` in the component to bind two.
+Our philosophy is decentralization, so we recommend to bind a model and a route entry component as one module, call `setModel()` in the component to bind two.

 2\.
-No need to add a file like `store.js` or `models.js`, because we don't need to distribute the store from top now.
-Without the centralized store, just models and components.
+No need to add a file like `store.js` or `models.js`, because no need to distribute the store from top now.
+Without the centralized store, just the modules consisting of models and components in the lower level.

 3\.
-A module has its own space, with `useModel` and `getModel`, all other models can be reached.
-Modules are independent, but also connected.
+A model has its own space, with `useModel()` and `model()`, all other models can be reached.
+Models are independent, but also connected.

 4\.
-Don't call `setModel` multiple times on a model, if you have a "common" model used in several place, recommend to initialize the "common" model in a skeleton component like `App.jsx`.
+Don't initialize a model multiple times using `setModel()`, if have a "common" model used in several places, recommend to to initialize it in an upper component, such as `App.jsx`.

 5\.
 That's all, enjoy it~